MorleyJune/MorleyJune/README.md

 If you cannot understand Japanese, Don't worry.
 I prepared English Subtitles to it.

-Now, I'm making some IoT device for World's Health, not only entertainment.
+Now, I'm making some IoT device for World's Health, not just entertainment.
 Please look for.